rayniel95/rayniel95.github.io/docs/index.md

 - Proposed, designed and explained a web application for intereact with the blockchain network.
 - Proposed, designed and explained a blockchain network architecture for medical records storage using Hyperledger Fabric.
 - Proposed a decentralized authentication method on Hyperledger Fabric.
+- Proposed a hybrid encryption method for medical records encryption.

 Advisor:
 : [Yunier Zamora Hernández][8] ([ResearchGate][11])